VincyZed/surge-synthesizer.github.io/manual/Surge.md

 2. **100% Wet**

-When the sub-type is set to 2 and resonance is 0%, the comb-filter will work purely as a delay-unit (with sub-sample precision).
-This can be used together with the other filter-unit along with filter block feedback to provide interesting options.
-The "wind/clarinet" and "pluck (fast)/simple waveguide" presets showcase how this ability can be used for simple physical modeling.
+When the sub-type is set to 2 and resonance is 0%, the comb filter will work purely as a delay unit (with sub-sample precision).
+This can be used together with the other filter unit along with filter block feedback to provide interesting options.
+The "Winds/Clarinet" and " Plucks/Simple Waveguide" presets showcase how this ability can be used for simple physical modeling.
 They only use the oscillator section to ignite the sound, the rest is in the filter block.

+Moreover, the negative comb filter produces the sound an octave lower than the positive comb filter.

 Comb + and Comb - can be found in the **Effect** category.

 <br/>

-**Sample & Hold** - The Sample & Hold module will sample the audio at the rate set by the cutoff-frequency.
-Resonance will emphasize oscillations around the cutoff frequency, not unlike the resonance peak of a lowpass-filter.
+**Sample & Hold** - The Sample & Hold module will sample the audio at the rate set by the cutoff frequency.
+Resonance will emphasize oscillations around the cutoff frequency, not unlike the resonance peak of a lowpass filter.

 Sample & Hold can be found in the **Effect** category.